 Don’t sell to them; talk to them.
 Get a deeper engagement to understand more of their pain, to learn more about their business entity, to give them back more of their time.
 The more you know about your client and their business, the more opportunity you have to find other areas where you can support them.

 I worked with a client who had 100-plus business entities that made their own decisions (read: had their own budgets).
 It was hard for the shared services team to provide a streaming solution that matched all their business units’ needs.
 So I did my own R&D expedition, with permission, and came back to the table with a data report they never had before.
 With that, I developed a catalog of three flavors of streaming applications available to all their business units.

 I also developed more meaningful relationships in which they understood I wasn’t trying to sell them; I was trying to solve for them.
 By just talking to them periodically and doing check-ins, I created more time for them, less work, and solved a problem.
 Now how good did that make them feel?

 Be Easy to Do Business With

 What drives a corporate client berserk is a vendor that is hard to do business with.
-If Corporate Client A needs a room implemented in 6–8 weeks and it takes 4 weeks to issue a PO, what do you do, what do you do?
-If you do all the previous steps and discover their process for issuing orders and payments and the timespan of these business functions, then getting other stakeholders in your company engaged with you and the client to help you put together a method of satisfying your internal stakeholder and your corporate client.
-Operations and back offices be a little bit amenable to change.
+If Corporate Client A needs a room implemented in six to eight weeks, and it takes four weeks to issue a purchase order, what do you do?
+If you do all the previous steps and discover their process for issuing orders and payments and the timespan of these business functions is not workable, then get other stakeholders in your company engaged with you and the client to help you put together a satisfactory resolution.
+Operations and back offices may be amenable to change.
 AV is all about presenting different options, so why leave it up to sales reps only?